workfloworchestrator/orchestrator-core/docs/architecture/application/forms-frontend.md

     ...

 The CustomerField is a React component that is provided by the Orchestrator Component Library.
-When it is rendered it's passed the complete property object so it can use the other properties like the ones under 'uniforms' to adjust it's behavior based on them.
+It's passed the complete property object so it can use them to adjust it's behavior.
 ```

 -   A `POST` with the form values is made to the same `/processes/<workflow_name>` endpoint
 -   The response status code can be:
     -   `400: Form invalid` Invalid values have been detected because the validators the backend runs have failed.
 An error message is shown.
     -   `510: FormNotComplete` There is another step.
-This response contains another JSON6Response containing another form to ask for user input.
+This response contains another json response containing a form.
     -   `201: Created` The workflow was initiated successfully.
 The response contains a workflow id and the user is redirected to the workflow detail page

 **Note**.
 For forms that have multiple steps the user input for each step is accumulated in local frontend state and posted to `/processes/<workflowname>` on each step.
-The endpoint will receive all available user inputs on each step and determine what other user input it needs or if it's ready to start the workflow.
+The endpoint will receive all available user inputs on each step and determine what other user input it till needs or if it's ready to start the workflow.

+**Note 2** The Orchestrator Component library contains fields that are marked as deprecated and live in a folder named `deprectated`.
+These contain field types that are very specific to workflows that are in use by SURF.
+There are plans to remove these from the general purpose components library.

+**Note 3** There are plans to make it easier to extend this functionality with to add custom field types and extend the switch statement in the autoFieldFunction to include these custom `types` or `formats`

 ### Backend: Creating a workflow that generates a form that asks for user input